 From 9 January 2026

 In Focus: Adachi Masao — FILM POLITICS REVOLUTION presents a concise selection of works by Adachi Masao spanning more than fifty years.
-Centred on the release of a recent 4K restoration of AKA Serial Killer (1969) screening as a UK premiere and the UK premiere run of his latest film, Escape (2025), the programme highlights key dimensions of Adachi’s practice: underground experimentation and pink political cinema, the development of landscape theory, militant newsreel, and later works.
+Centred on AKA Serial Killer (1969) and the UK premiere run of his latest film, Escape (2025), the programme highlights key dimensions of Adachi’s practice: underground experimentation and pink political cinema, the development of landscape theory, militant newsreel, and later works.

 Born in 1939, Adachi Masao is one of the most uncompromising figures in postwar Japanese counter-cinema — a filmmaker, scriptwriter, critic, and activist whose work consistently links political inquiry, a revolutionary and anti-imperialist ethos and practice, and theoretical and formal experimentation.
 His first films, emerging from the Nihon University Film Study Club and the rising leftist student protest movement of the early 1960s, articulated an experimental and surreal vision shaped by political allegory.
 He became a key figure within Tokyo’s underground scene, collaborating with filmmakers such as Wakamatsu Kōji and Ōshima Nagisa.
 As a scriptwriter and filmmaker, he played a central role in the development of politically radical pink cinema, using its low-budget sexploitation framework as a vehicle for formal invention and provocation, mobilised for political and social critique.
 Adachi’s confrontational work has consistently engaged critically with the political and social conditions of its moment, conceiving cinema as a tool for political intervention and revolutionary action.